Sacranet has been providing web services to clients since before the turn of the century! (Well, since 1999).

 "Ok everytime I try to edit or add mp3s to the Music page, they dont work and I get a different menu version that delete the "Special CD offer" selection.
 It seems I cannot edit my website at all without screwing it up."

-These people are now satisfied clients of Sacranet.
+These people are now, or are again, satisfied clients of Sacranet.